Hesperian Health Guides

 Meeting the needs of the individual child, family, and community

 Most children who need a wheelchair or special seat have severe weakness in parts of their bodies (the muscles) that pull them into awkward or deforming positions.
-Seating should, as much as possible, keep these children in healthy and useful positions.
+Seating should, as much as possible, keep these children in healthy positions.
 It must provide support, but also allow them enough freedom to move, explore, and develop greater control of their bodies.
 For example:

 1. A child with “floppy” muscles who takes longer to develop ability to sit, 2. may at first need a seat with straps and supports to hold her up.
 3. As she develops better head control and then body control, the supports can be removed little by little, 4. until finally — if possible — she is able to sit anywhere, with little or no special supports.
 Now low back support is all she needs.